-The Parties will have 10 days to inspect and review the evidence and review the draft Investigative Report and submit a written response byemail to the Investigator that includes any new or additional evidence the Party would like the Investigator to consider.
+The Parties will have 10 days to inspect and review the evidence and review the draft Investigative Report and submit a written response by email to the Investigator that includes any new or additional evidence the Party would like the Investigator to consider.
 The University will provide copies of the Parties' written responses, and any new or additional evidence provided, to the other Party and their Advisor.
-Theother Party will have 5 days to inspect, review, and respond to the new or additional evidence through a written response to the Investigator.
+The other Party will have 5 days to inspect, review, and respond to the new or additional evidence through a written response to the Investigator.
 The University will provide copies of the Party's supplemental written response to the other Party and their Advisor.

-The Parties and their Advisors are encouraged not to disseminate, photograph, copy or otherwise use the draft Investigative Report or any of the evidence subject to inspection and review for any purpose unrelated to the Sexual Misconduct Resolution Process.
+The Parties and their Advisors may not disseminate, photograph, copy or otherwise use the draft Investigative Report or use any of the evidence subject to inspection and review for any purpose unrelated to the Sexual Misconduct Resolution Process.
+Any violation of this confidentiality requirement may result in separate disciplinary action under the Code of Conduct or other University Policy, as appropriate.